The Kid Laroi: 2020–2022: F*ck Love, mainstream success with "Stay" and End of the World Tour

 On 19 March 2021, Howard was featured on one of Justin Bieber's songs, "Unstable", from Bieber's sixth studio album Justice.
 On 30 April, Howard released a remix of "Without You", a collaboration with American singer Miley Cyrus.
-The song, which had already become extremely popular on TikTok, went on the peak at number 8 on the Billboard Hot 100, becoming Howard's first top-ten single as a lead artist.
-On 8 May, he performed the song in the first musical set with Miley Cyrus on the Saturday Night Live Mothers' Day episode, hosted by Elon Musk, with Miley Cyrus as the musical guest.
-In June 2021, Howard left Grade A Productions and signed a management deal with Scooter Braun.
-Also that month, Howard announced that the third and final instalment of the F*ck Love trilogy would be released in July.
+The song, which had already garnered popularity on TikTok, went on to peak at number 8 on the Billboard Hot 100, becoming Howard's first top-ten single as a lead artist.
+On 8 May, he performed the song in the first musical set with Miley Cyrus on the Saturday Night Live Mothers' Day episode hosted by Elon Musk, with Miley Cyrus as the musical guest.
+In June 2021, he left Grade A Productions and signed a management deal with Scooter Braun.
 On 9 July, Howard released the song "Stay", a collaboration with Bieber.
 The song was accompanied by a music video, and peaked at number 1 on the Hot 100, becoming Howard's highest-charting single in the United States.
 The song was announced about a week prior to its release.
-A second deluxe of F*ck Love titled F*ck Love 3: Over You was released on 23 July.
-The deluxe also featured guest appearances from Polo G, Stunna Gambino, G Herbo, and Lil Durk.
-The second deluxe was also accompanied by an extended version, titled F*ck Love 3+: Over You, which was released on 27 July with an additional six songs.
+The second deluxe of F*ck Love titled F*ck Love 3: Over You was released on 23 July.
+The deluxe featured guest appearances from Polo G, Stunna Gambino, G Herbo, and Lil Durk.
+It was accompanied by an extended version, titled F*ck Love 3+: Over You, which was released on 27 July with additional six songs.
 As a result, the F*ck Love project reached number one on the Billboard 200 over one year after its initial release.
 Howard and Bieber performed "Stay" at the 2021 VMA awards and was nominated for Best New Artist and Push Performance of the Year, for "Without You".
 In September 2021, Howard left SB Projects and signed with Adam Leber at Rebel Management.
-On 24 November 2021, Howard won Best Artist and Best Pop Release at the 2021 ARIA Music Awards, before performing "Stay" to close out the awards show.
+On 24 November 2021, Howard won Best Artist and Best Pop Release at the 2021 ARIA Music Awards, performing "Stay" to close out the awards show.